 “They [The Georgia Sea Turtle Center] were kind of using honey to market things, saying, ‘Hey, we’re using honey to heal these turtles’ and then people wanted to buy honey,” Dennard said.
 “They approached us about bottling some honey and then we decided to come up with something.”

 The Savannah Bee Company was used to partnering with organizations to raise funds by selling specialty honey.
 Their BeeCause Honey donates a portion of the proceeds to organizations that benefit human interaction with nature.
 So the company created their Bee Buddies Honey.

 The local honey sports a bright green label with a sea turtle, clearly stating that the honey benefits sea turtle rehabilitation.
 Three dollars from every bottle is sent to the Georgia Sea Turtle Center.
 Bee Buddies Honey that is sold onsite at the Georgia Sea Turtle Center brings in even more money for the organization.

 What surprises almost everyone, including Dennard himself, is the fact that tiny, flying bees are the only ones that can make what it takes to rescue and rehabilitate large, lumbering swimming turtles that weigh around 300 pounds as an adult.

 “I think it is super special that we are crossing the boundary and the border from land bound insect to salt water animal,” Dennard said.
 “I think it is so interesting and cool that honeybees are making something that is healing sea turtles.
 It’s special and I love it.
 Whatever bees do is healing.
 They heal everything.
 They’re good for the environment, they’re good for the air and they support and maintain plant life.
 I could go on and on, but it is special.”

-Want to get the kids involved?
+Want to get the kids involved in learning more about sea turtles?
 Print off this sea turtles conservation coloring page.